This section provides you with information on changes to immigration rules and procedures and how these changes may affect you.

 7 March 2019

-The Immigration Rules state that, while Tier 4 students studying at RQF level 6 (undergraduate level) and above on a full-time basis are allowed to work up to 20 hours per week during term time and full time during official vacation periods, or you may be completing a work placement as part of your degree.
+The Immigration Rules state that, while Student visa holders (previously Tier 4) studying at RQF level 6 (undergraduate level) and above on a full-time basis are allowed to work up to 20 hours per week during term time and full time during official vacation periods, or you may be completing a work placement as part of your degree.
 The immigration rules state that there are some kinds of work you must not do:

 - self-employment and business activity